| |

 Eight Jars of homemade saskatoon sauce or syrup.
 The jars are sitting on a wooden cutting board while they cool.

-This Grama’s Note: More modern recipe instructions will tell you to water process your saskatoon sauce for 10 mins after its been jars.
-I was not taught to do it this way, as the berries are hot packed into the jars.
+Modern recipe instructions will tell you to water process your saskatoon sauce for 10 minutes after it’s been jarred.
+I was not taught to do it this way, as the berries are hot-packed into the jars.
 If you feel better doing the extra step please do so.
-Just place your saskatoon sauce jars into a large pot of boiling water, large enough that the lids are covered by 1 inch of water.
-Let the saskatoon sauce process for ten minutes before removing from the water bath and letting cool.

 Ways to Use Saskatoon Sauce